 1980s.
 The most common asbestos is in firmly-bound, which was used in:

-• The backing of linoleum floor coverings.
-The loosely-bound form was generally used in older types of insulation for:
+The backing of linoleum floor coverings.
+The loosely-bound form generally used in older types of insulation for:

-• Ceiling insulation (more often used in commercial building permit) Loosely-bound asbestos poses a higher health risk than firmly-bound material.
-In most instances fibre glass has replaced asbestos in modern day insulation products
+Ceiling insulation (more often used in commercial building permit) Loosely-bound asbestos poses a higher health risk than firmly-bound material.
+Also in most instances fibre glass has replaced asbestos in modern day insulation products

 What should i do if i find asbestos?

-Generally, if your home was built by a Melbourne builder before the 1980s then it is likely that asbestos will be in some of the materials used.
-This doesn’t mean you are necessarily at risk because if asbestos building materials are in good condition they are unlikely to release fibres.
+Generally, Asbestos Removal if your home was built by a Melbourne builder before the 1980s then it is likely that asbestos will be in some of the materials used.
+Also this doesn’t mean you are necessarily at risk because if asbestos building materials are in good condition they are unlikely to release fibres.

 Can i remove asbestos?

-You or your Melbourne builder may legally remove asbestos from your property, but it should be done with extreme care and precautions.
-The removal, packaging, transport and disposal of asbestos are all times when you are at the highest health risk from fibres and dust, if the material isn’t handled correctly.
+You or your Melbourne builder may legally remove asbestos from your property, but it should done with extreme care and precautions.
+The removal, packaging, transport and disposal of asbestos all times when you at the highest health risk from fibres and dust, if the material not handled correctly.
 Only a licensed professional or Melbourne Builder should remove loosely-bound asbestos, as the health risks are significant and much greater than firmly-bound asbestos.